emidombek/darkwood/README.md

    - Sets the `timerActive` flag to false to pause the timer.
    - Logs a message indicating that the game is paused.
    - Clears the timer interval using `clearInterval(timer)` to stop the timer.
-   - Removes the click event listener for card clicks on the game grid by calling `gridContainer.removeEventListener('click', handleCardClick)`.
+   - Removes the click event, listener, for card clicks on the game grid by calling `gridContainer.removeEventListener('click', handleCardClick)`.
    - Toggles the play/pause button to show the play button and its text label.
    - Stores the remaining seconds of the timer `(timerElement.textContent)` in the `remainingSeconds` variable to track the time when the game was paused.
    - Adds glow to play button.